CaesarXInsanium/clrs_notes_cxi/notes/Foundations/02getting_started.md

 # Chapter 2: Getting Started

-This chapter is about the framework that will be sued further down the road in the pursuit of getting the student familiar with inner workings of the way the book is structured
+This chapter is about the framework that will be pursued further down the road in the pursuit of getting the student familiar with inner workings of the way the book is structured.

 `Pseudo Code`: method of describing a set of instructions or algorithms that is implementation agnostic.
 Can be interpreted and implemented in a variety of different manners.
 Algorithm described in the clearest manner